hackersanddesigners/iperform/readme.md

 You only need the two series of numbers—`31627060041-1010124455`.

 As a general comment, be aware that the program might stop working as Whatsapp changes its API.
-Look up the [/issues](https://github.com/tgalal/yowsup/issues) section of Yowsup on github, to catch up on the latest news.
+Look up the [/issues](https://github.com/tgalal/yowsup/issues) section of Yowsup, to catch up on the latest news.